Components

 Pushing through the drought of a lifetime

-Chris Blunt is a third generation farmer who runs a sheep grazing property east of Orange in Central West NSW.
+Chris Blunt is a third-generation farmer who runs 4000 composite ewes on more than 1000 hectares east of Orange in Central West NSW, together with his son, Nick.

-For the first time in his lifetime, the spring-fed creek which supplies water across the property had stopped running completely.
+The drought of 2017-20 was the worst the property had seen in 100 years and for the first time in Chris' lifetime, the spring-fed creek which supplied water across the property stopped running completely.

-Chris said one of the hardest parts of the drought is coming home to an empty rain gauge when the neighbouring areas have received rain.
+Chris said one of the hardest parts of the drought was coming home to an empty rain gauge when the neighbouring areas received rain.

 “It starts playing with your head,” he said.